 Serotonin is a naturally occurring neurochemical that has a calming, mood-regulating and anti-anxiety effect.
-During gratitude practice, your brain increases the production of serotonin, thereby improving your immune system.
+During gratitude practice, our brains increase the production of serotonin, thereby improving our immune systems.

-To add to this, the hypothalamus, or the part of your brain that regulates a number of your bodily functions including your appetite, sleep, temperature, metabolism, and growth, actually activates when you feel gratitude.
+To add to this, the hypothalamus, or the part of our brain that regulates a number of our bodily functions including your appetite, sleep, temperature, metabolism, and growth, actually activates when we feel gratitude.
 So, we actually can’t function without gratitude!